-4.1.8 Tidal Streams
+4.1.8 Tidal Streams.

-Off the entrance, tidal streams approximately parallel to the general trend of the coastline at speed of up to 2 knots.
-Within the entrance, streams run approximately parallel to the channel at speeds of up to 3 knots in the port tidal streams generally run onto the berths on the ebb and off the berths on the flood; however localised cross tides occur in various areas within the port.
+Off the port entrance, tidal streams run approximately parallel to the general trend of the coastline at speeds of up to 2 knots.
+Within the main channel, streams run approximately parallel to the channel at speeds of up to 3 knots.
+In the port, tidal streams generally run onto the berths on the ebb and off the berths on the flood; however localised cross tides occur in various areas within the port.

-4.1.9 Abort Procedures
+4.1.9 Abort Procedures.